This event is co-sponsored by Plymouth Congregational Church.

 Rita Nakashima Brock, Rel.
-M., M.A., Ph.D., is Research Professor of Theology and Culture and Director of the Soul Repair Center.
-A noted theologian, she has lectured all over the world.
+M., M.A., Ph.D. is a noted theologian who she has lectured all over the world.
 As Co-Founder of the Soul Repair Center, Dr. Brock has become an internationally recognized expert on the emerging study of moral injury and recovery.

 In December 2008, she and Dr. Gabriella Lettini began work on the Truth Commission on Conscience in War (www.conscienceinwar.org), which, in November 2010, recommended extensive public education on moral injury.
 In response, she and Dr. Lettini co-authored Soul Repair: Recovery from Moral Injury After War(Beacon, 2012).